 We suggest, if you don’t know how to swim properly, avoid that risk and always follow the instructions from your guides.

 Besides, you will get plenty of time to stroll around the island exploring the amazing surroundings and unlocking eternal peace.

 Hope you didn’t forget to bring some cash because food is not usually part of the tour, so you have to bear its expense.

 And it’s obvious that you feel starving after an exhausting journey and tiring activities on the island.
 So grab some snacks and drinks and enjoy your mealtime.

-If you want to taste delicious dalmatian seafood, get into Knoba Krknjasi, they offer the best-tasted grilled and fried fishes along with spicy sausages.
+If you want to taste delicious Dalmatian seafood, get into Knoba Krknjasi, they offer the best-tasted grilled and fried fish along with spicy sausages.

 And if you would like to bite on some fast food, take a seat at Shkoy Beach Club, they offer burgers, fries, pizzas, soft drinks, cold drinks, etc.